tnohrer/TheGooseForce/README.md

 ```
 Note: These can be changed at any time by clicking the gear icon next to the extension.

-Notes: https://test.salesforce.com for a sandbox or https://login.salesforce.com for a production instance.
+Note: https://test.salesforce.com for a sandbox or https://login.salesforce.com for a production instance.

 After adding the extension: